 Nether Lypiatt (estate) (Gloucestershire) - Nether Lypiatt Manor

 25 January (reoccurring)

-An owner of the horse once hanged a blacksmith for failing to complete a piece of work within a tight time limit - the date of the death is marked by the appearance of a large white horse carrying the dead smith.
+An owner of a horse once hanged a blacksmith for failing to complete a piece of work within a tight time limit - the date of the death is marked by the appearance of a large white horse carrying the dead smith (or the phantom smith opening the gates, depending on the source).
 Another report says that the ghost of the smith does not actually appear but unlocks and opens the gates.
 A spirit in the house itself, that of a grey lady, has been seen several times, and there are unsubstantiated reports that it has been exorcised.

 Stourton (Wiltshire) - Road in the area

 31 January (reoccurring)

 This headless horseman travels with a large black hound.
 The man is said to have broken his neck after being thrown from his horse, trying to travel from Wincanton Market to Stourton in less than seven minutes.